kairosdb/metrics4j/README.md

 _Note._ When trying to diagnose what is going on with the loading of configuration it is a good idea to set your logging to debug for ```org.kairosdb.metrics4j```

+## The Config Files

-When Metrics4j loads it will try to find two files named metrics4j.conf and metrics4j.properties in the classpath.
+When Metrics4j loads it will try to find two files named `metrics4j.conf` and `metrics4j.properties` in the classpath.
 If neither file is found, all the reporting methods are effectively no-ops.

-The location of the above files can also be specified using java system properties METRICS4J_CONFIG and METRICS4J_OVERRIDES.
-Example: -DMETRICS4J_CONFIG=/etc/metrics4j.conf
+The location of the above files can also be specified using java system properties _METRICS4J_CONFIG_ and _METRICS4J_OVERRIDES_.
+Example: `-DMETRICS4J_CONFIG=/etc/metrics4j.conf`

-What is a .conf file?
+What is a `.conf` file?
 Metrics4j has the Hocon library from LightBend shaded into the jar (https://github.com/lightbend/config)
 Hocon is a human readable json format that is awesome.
 We will only cover the basics here, it is worth your time to review their documentation as they have some cool features.

-Metrics4j loads up the .conf file and then uses the .properties as overrides.
-Most configuration management systems can generate .properties files so it is easier to place situation aware variables within the metrics4j.properties file and then reference them from the metrics4j.conf.
+Metrics4j loads up the `.conf` file and then uses the `.properties` as overrides.
+Most configuration management systems can generate `.properties` files so it is easier to place situation aware variables within the `metrics4j.properties` file and then reference them from the `metrics4j.conf`.

 ## Configuration
 The top level of the configuration file looks like this